 A Commendation will be awarded to students who are observed exhibiting behavior "above and beyond" expected behavior.
-Any OSS employee who observes a student engaged in this type of exceptional behavior can issue a Commendation.
-These Commendations will not be noted on a student's permanent discipline transcript.
-However, they will be entered on OSS Connect for parental viewing, and are a major factor in determining the Student(s) of the Month.
+Any OSES employee who observes a student engaged in this type of exceptional behavior can issue a Commendation.
+These Commendations will not be noted on a student's permanent discipline transcript; however, they will be entered on OSES Connect for parental viewing.